jalvarezga/jalvarezga.github.io/_posts/2018-07-19-bootstrap.markdown

 ## The context of what we are doing to do

 The purpose is to illustrate the Bootstrap.
 This is a very powerful and useful technique with many applications.
 In order to develop the idea behind the method, we are going to make use of a motivation presented in the [ISLR](https://www.statlearning.com) book.
-We will provide some additional code and visialization tools associated to such example.
+We will provide some additional code and visualization tools associated to such example.